lightbend/config/HOCON.md

 A substitution is replaced with any value type (number, object, string, array, true, false, null).
 If the substitution is the only part of a value, then the type is preserved.
 Otherwise, it is value-concatenated to form a string.
-There is one special rule:

- - `null` is converted to an empty string, not the string `null`.

-Because missing substitutions are evaluated to `null`, either missing or explicitly-set-to-null substitutions become an empty string when concatenated.

 Circular substitutions are invalid and should generate an error.